WORLDCOMP'12 Featured Tutorial: Prof. H. J. Siegel

-- Understand the problem of robust resource allocation in heterogeneous parallel and distributed computing systems
+- understand the problem of robust resource allocation in heterogeneous parallel and distributed computing systems

-- Ask the “three robustness questions” that must be answered whenever anyone makes robustness claims
+- ask the "three robustness questions" that must be answered whenever anyone makes robustness claims

 H. J. Siegel is the George T. Abell Endowed Chair Distinguished Professor of Electrical and Computer Engineering at Colorado State University (CSU), where he is also a Professor of Computer Science.
-He is the Director of the CSU Information Science and Technology Center (ISTeC), a university-wide organization for promoting, facilitating, and enhancing CSU’s research, education, and outreach activities pertaining to the design and innovative application of computer, communication, and information systems.
+He is the Director of the CSU Information Science and Technology Center (ISTeC), a university-wide organization for enhancing CSU’s research, education, and outreach activities pertaining to the design and innovative application of computer, communication, and information systems.
 From 1976 to 2001, he was a professor in the School of Electrical and Computer Engineering at Purdue University.
 He received two B.S. degrees from the Massachusetts Institute of Technology (MIT), and the M.A., M.S.E., and Ph.D. degrees from Princeton University.
 He is a Fellow of the IEEE and a Fellow of the ACM.
-Prof. Siegel has co-authored over 330 published technical papers in the areas of parallel and distributed computing and communications.
+Prof. Siegel has co-authored over 380 published technical papers in the areas of parallel and distributed computing and communications.
 He was a Coeditor-in-Chief of the Journal of Parallel and Distributed Computing, and was on the Editorial Boards of the IEEE Transactions on Parallel and Distributed Systems and the IEEE Transactions on Computers.
 For more information, please see www.engr.colostate.edu/~hj.

 Professor H. J. Siegel

 Department of Electrical and Computer Engineering and Department of Computer Science

 Colorado State University